maarten-pennings/P2000/readme.md

 ![TV channel](images/tvchannel.jpg)

 The quality was pretty lousy, sorry most screenshots in this document are with using the RF link.
-Onky very late I decided to make a DIN-SCART link.
+Only very late I decided to make a DIN-SCART link.

 By the way, [SCART](https://nl.wikipedia.org/wiki/Scart) comes from France, and is there known as Péritel.
 Interestingly, SCART was mandated